csebooks/relational-databases/content.en/part-five-system-architecture/_index.md

 As described, this sequence of actions results in an interesting form of **execution skew**, since at first every processor sends all blocks of partition 0 to P~0~, then every processor sends all blocks of partition 1 to P~1~, and so on.
 Thus, while sending happens in parallel, receiving tuples becomes sequential: First only P~0~ receives tuples, then only P~1~ receives tuples, and so on.
 To avoid this problem, each processor repeatedly sends a block of data to each partition.
 In other words, each processor sends the first block of every partition, then sends the second block of every partition, and so on.
 As a result, all processors receive data in parallel.

-Some machines, such as the Teradata Purpose-Built Platform Family ma- chines, use specialized hardware to perform merging.
+Some machines, such as the Teradata Purpose-Built Platform Family machines, use specialized hardware to perform merging.
 The BYNET interconnection network in the Teradata machines can merge output from multiple processors to give a single sorted output.

 ### 18.5.2 Parallel Join